northpolesec/santa/docs/docs/features/binary-authorization.md

 Value: `CEL`

-CEL rules allow for more complex policies than would normally be possible.
-A rule with this policy must also include a valid
-[CEL expression](https://cel.dev/) which will be evaluated as part of making a decision.
+CEL (Common Expression Language) rules allow for more complex policies than would normally be possible.
+A rule with this policy must also include a valid [CEL expression](https://cel.dev/) which will be evaluated as part of making a decision.